How to Move from a Nonprofit Fundraising Strategy to an Action Plan

 A good nonprofit fundraising plan includes the practical details that move it from being a list of goals, contacts, and costs to being a road map for your fundraising direction.
 The following steps help you incorporate these practical details:

 Assign tasks, gather tools, and make a calendar.

-Sources sought and fundraising goals (For example: foundation grants, $75,000, and special event revenues, $2,200.)
+Sources sought and fundraising goals (for example: foundation grants, $75,000, and special event revenues, $2,200)

-The number of prospects you need to achieve your goals in each category
+Number of prospects you need to achieve your goals in each category

 List of who’s responsible for making particular contacts or contributing other services to raising the funds

 Estimated costs of pursuing the contributions in each category

 Many agencies create an optimum fundraising plan as well as a bare-bones fundraising plan — one based on their hopes and one based on what they must secure to survive.
 During the course of the year, they rebalance and adjust their plans.